Welcome to today's edition of the Rush 24-7 podcast.

 They turned over their whole night to Fox News.

-I have never, I have never why in the world would you spend four hours talking about your competitor?
+I have never, I have never, why in the world would you spend four hours talking about your competitor?

-But they are so eager.
+He's about violating rules, but they are so eager.

 You know, Fox is the king of the hill.